JacobPjetursson/Social_Graphs_Wookiepedia/docs/_posts/2000-01-05-sentiment.md

   <img src="img/talk_alot_vi.png" alt="Charachter dialog sentiment for episode vi" style="width:100%">
 </div>

-<script src="table.js"></script>
+From the distributions above, it is clear that the viewer is on the side of the rebellion following Luke and Han.
+We also see that C-3PO is as talkative as we would expect him to be.

 <h3> Character dialog sentiments </h3>
-Through the use of sentiment analysis we can take a look at individual characters and see how they evolve through episode IV to VI.
-As seen from below, we can almost see how Vader turns to the light throughout the series, similar we can see that Obi-Wan (Ben) becomes more positive after his death.
+We can also perform a sentiment analysis on individual characters and see how they evolve through episode IV to VI.
 <div class="tab">
   <button class="tablink dialog" onclick="openImg(event, 'c3po', 'dialog')" id="defaultSentiment">C3PO</button>
   <button class="tablink dialog" onclick="openImg(event, 'ben', 'dialog')">Obi-Wan</button>